fabrice1236/Windscribe-Port-Forwarding/README.md

 listening port automatically.

 # Disclaimer
 Reports of using the script often can lead to account being temporarily disabled.
-Reduce usage to the minimum required timeframe
+Windscribe support confirmed that it is allowed to use scripts such as this one, but keep it at once a week, don't spam their servers ;).

 # Description
 This fork updates JNuggets' script with bug fixes, .env functionality for more security and Discord bot capabilities to get a DM when the port is updated (optional) !